Our Camino Walking Tours

 On our fully-guided Camino walking tours you can walk all or part of the Camino de Santiago with us.
 For support and guidance, our fully-guided walking tours always have 1 or 2 Spanish and English speaking guide/s.
 Our expert guides will brief you each day on the trail to ensure you know the terrain for the day, such as whether or not you need your walking sticks.
 You also have our support vehicle on hand should you need to take a break or fill up on water and snacks.
 Our fully-guided walking tours cover many lunches and dinners so you don’t have to worry about where to find vegan or gluten-free foods!
 We also ensure we use a mix of modern hotels, boutique hotels and our favorite, the beautiful farmhouses slightly off the Camino to make your times of rest are more enjoyable.

-Although our self-guided Camino walking tours cover more possibilities of the Camino de Santiago, our fully-guided Camino de Santiago walking tours 2020 cover the 2 most popular paths – The Camino Francés and the Camino Portuguese.
-We are looking at adding a Camino del Norte or the Northern Camino in 2021.
-We will keep you posted!
+Although our self-guided Camino walking tours cover more possibilities of the Camino de Santiago, our fully-guided Camino de Santiago walking tours cover the the most popular paths – The Camino Francés, the Camino Portuguese the Camino del Norte.

 The Camino de Santiago, is for many, a life-changing experience and always an unforgettable adventure!

 The Camino Francés or the French Way – Camino Walking Tours

 The Camino de Santiago, or The Way of Saint James, is one of the oldest and most famous pilgrimage routes in Europe.
 It has remained the most popular route to Santiago de Compostela.
 We offer numerous trips along the Camino Francés: